 Even though the house is an empty shell right now (even more so because all our stuff is jammed floor-to-ceiling in the closet to keep the drywall dust off of it) I'm still having visions of what it could be like as a little cafe.
 The walls are painted, art is hung, tables are set, and music is playing.
 A threesome of 50'ish ladies is enjoying a plate of tea sandwiches and home-made sodas.
 A pair of 20'ish girls are sharing macaroons and madeleines over their lattes.
 A local couple, on their way to somewhere else, saw the sign on the corner.
 They had only stopped in for a coffee, but lingered for the strawberry tart and persimmon linzer torte when they discovered the fruit came from my garden.
 It's an idealized, technicolor fantasy, but if I keep focused, who knows what can happen?

-Today I learned: Black nail polish applied to toes makes your toes resemble watermelon seeds, and therefore, chickens will peck at your feet if you are wearing flip-flops.
+Today I learned: Black nail polish applied to girlie-toes resembles watermelon seeds, and therefore, chickens will peck at your toes if you are wearing flip-flops.

 Posted By JoAnna to Mockingbird Acres at 7/10/2009 04:20:00 PM